In this section

 What have you learned during your time in ReStore?

-I’ve learned a lot about the work Habitat does in Northern Ireland- I thought they just worked in Africa.
+I’ve learned a lot about the work Habitat does in Ireland- I thought they just worked in Africa.
 I now also know more about how to lift things properly and I can clean furniture now too.

 What motivates you to keep coming back?